Busload of Books Research Project

-Students will participate in all three surveys, teachers will complete two, and key administrators will complete one.
+Students participated in all three surveys, teachers completed two, and key administrators completed one.

-The student surveys will measure shifts in student attitudes and beliefs regarding literacy and creativity—as well as satisfaction and enjoyment—related to Robbi and Matthew’s presentation.
+The student surveys measured shifts in student attitudes and beliefs regarding literacy and creativity—as well as satisfaction and enjoyment—related to Robbi and Matthew’s presentation.

-The teacher surveys will measure teacher preparation and follow-up from the presentation, teacher literacy and creativity attitudes and beliefs, and teacher perceptions of student literacy attitudes and beliefs, as well as satisfaction/enjoyment related to the assembly.
+The teacher surveys measured teacher preparation and follow-up from the presentation, teacher literacy and creativity attitudes and beliefs, and teacher perceptions of student literacy attitudes and beliefs, as well as satisfaction/enjoyment related to the assembly.
 Teacher surveys will be paired with student data for classroom-level analysis.

-The survey for school administrators, librarians, and other instructional support staff—to be completed one month after Robbi and Matthew’s visit—will measure preparation and follow-up to the assembly, literacy and creativity attitudes and beliefs, and logistical concerns and considerations related to author/illustrator visits.
+The survey for school administrators, librarians, and other instructional support staff—which was completed one month after Robbi and Matthew’s visit—measured preparation and follow-up to the assembly, literacy and creativity attitudes and beliefs, and logistical concerns and considerations related to author/illustrator visits.